valtech/aem-easy-content-upgrade/Readme.md

 # Requirements

 AECU requires Java 8 and AEM 6.3 or above.

-#Installation
+Groovy Console can be installed manually if [bundle install](#bundleInstall) is not used.

+# Installation

+TODO

+## <a name="bundleInstall">Bundle Installation</a>

+To simplify installation we provide a bundle package that already includes the Groovy Console.
+This makes sure there are no compatibility issues.

 TODO

 # Execution of Migration Scripts